There is no sure way to prevent breast cancer but there are small steps all women can take to help reduce their risk. These are outlined on this page.

 The importance of being breast aware

 We can help to reduce our breast cancer risk by eating healthily, maintaining a healthy weight, not smoking, and drinking alcohol in moderation.
-Unfortunately there is little we can do about some of the other risks, apart from be aware of them.
+Unfortunately there is little we can do about some of the other risks, apart from being aware of them.
 But you can be aware of breast changes to look out for.
 It is important to attend for breast screening tests with BreastCheck when you are invited.

 Watch this short video to learn how to check your breasts: